-Applied Human Nutrition
+Applied Human Nutrition 1

 The Applied Human Nutrition program has three streams: Nutrition, Dietetics, and Dietetics with Internship (with competitive admission in the third year of study).
-When you enrol in one of these programs, you'll be working with world-class faculty to understand the principles and research developments in this innovative and highly relevant field.
-Whether you plan to become a dietitian, a researcher, or a nutritionist, whether you want to work in food security, community nutrition, or health care, and whether you plan to build your career in Canada or abroad, our programs will give you the skills and the knowledge that you need to excel.
+When you enroll in one of these programs, you'll be working with world-class faculty to understand the principles and research developments in this innovative and highly relevant field.
+Regardless of the stream you choose, by the end of your degree you'll have a strong understanding of food, nutrition, and health, and be equipped to tackle some of the biggest issues in nutrition today.
+Whether you plan to become a dietitian, a researcher, or a food product developer, whether you want to work in food security, community nutrition, or health care, and whether you plan to build your career in Canada or abroad, our programs will give you the skills and the knowledge that you need to excel.